CoreMedia/coremedia-globallink-connect-integration/docs/administration.md

 * `url` for GCC REST Base URL  (type:`String`)
 * `key` The GCC connector key.
 If there is only one key, then setting it as part of the _Server-side configuration_ is recommended.
-Otherwise you can create separate site-specific GlobalLink settings that only contain this parameter. (type:`String`)
+Otherwise, you can create separate site-specific GlobalLink settings that only contain this parameter. (type:`String`)
 * `fileType` If there is more than one file format in your